Lucas04-nhr/HUST-China_2024/wiki/design.md

 We chose fucO as the gene for L-1,2-propanediol oxidoreductase and aldA as the gene for aldehyde dehydrogenase A. L-1,2-propanediol oxidoreductase is an iron-dependent group III dehydrogenase [^8], and aldehyde dehydrogenase A is an enzyme with a relatively broad substrate specificity for small hydroxy aldehyde substrates [^9].
 EG is first converted in *E.coli* to glycolaldehyde (GLA) by L-1,2 -propylene glycol oxidoreductase, which is subsequently converted to glycolic acid (GA) by aldehyde dehydrogenase A. GA can be metabolized by condensation with acetyl coenzyme A via the glyoxalate shunt to form malic acid.
 GA can also enter the metabolic pathway of H. coli by condensing with succinate via isocitrate lyase (encoded by the aceA gene), forming isocitrate [^10].

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/design-2/design-02.png" alt=" " caption="Fig 2.
-Diagram of EG metabolic pathway in E. coli" %}
+Diagram of EG metabolic pathway in <em>E. coli</em>" %}

 ### Strategy 2: Utilization of TPA by *Pseudomonas putida* KT2440